Our Investment Philosophy…

 There is also a big difference in perceived risk for people when everything is going good, and the perceived risk when everything is going bad.
 You can think of it as the difference between what someone thinks they can lose and be “ok”, and what actually keeps them up at night when they think they have lost it.

-We help you figure out your actual risk tolerance, Riskalyze software is a great place to start that process.
-This software helps you find your risk number.
-Then we help you align your risk number, with the minimum risk you need (to get where you want to go).
-This is a no risk offer.
-We want to help educate and empower you, even if we are not the right fit to work together.
+We help you figure out your actual risk tolerance.
+Then we help you align your goals and perceived risk, with the minimum risk you need (to get where you want to go).

 Further Reading, for those interested in behavioral investing and economics: